 Pathologic jaundice either appears earlier, later, rises faster, reaches higher levels, lasts longer, or is accompanied by other symptoms (perhaps vomiting, dark urine, lethargy, too much weight loss, abnormal body temperature, etc.).
 Jaundice that first appears on day 4-6 is often caused by sepsis or a urinary tract infection.

-Breastfeeding jaundice is jaundice that may occur in the first week of life in more than 1 in 10 breastfed infants.
+Breastfeeding jaundice may occur in the first week of life in more than 1 in 10 breastfed infants.
 The cause of breastfeeding jaundice is thought to be decreased milk intake leading to dehydration or low caloric intake.
 It is a type of physiologic or exaggerated physiologic jaundice.

 Breast milk jaundice is far less common and occurs in about 1 in 200 babies.
 Here the jaundice isn’t usually visible until the baby is a week old and it often reaches its peak during the second or third week.
 Breast milk jaundice can be caused by substances in mom’s milk that decrease the infant’s liver’s ability to deal with bilirubin.
 Breast milk jaundice rarely causes any problems, whether it is treated or not.